 The Google Analytics Platform lets you measure user interactions with your business across various devices and environments.
-The platform provides all the computing resources to collect, store, process, and report on these user-interactions.
+Google Analytics provides the resources to collect, store, process, and report on these user-interactions.

 Client-side analytics collection

-With the collection APIs and SDKs, you can measure how users interact with your content and marketing initiatives.
-Once implemented, you will be able to view user-interaction data within Google Analytics or through the Reporting APIs.
-For more details on client-side analytics collection select the link below based on the type of your client:
+Use the Google Analytics APIs and SDKs to measure how users interact with your content and marketing initiatives.
+You can view user-interaction data in the Google Analytics user interface or use the Reporting APIs to fetch the data.
+For more details on client-side analytics collection, select the link below based on the type of your client:

 - Web Tracking (analytics.js) - Measure user interaction with websites or web applications.